 That rent the limitations of the celestial spheres,

 And deposited our ancestors here,

-To this world that will be our tomb.
+but that will now be our tomb.

 Look ye always to the past,